algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport4.md

 ## **Achievements**

-- Complet all the back end part
+- Complete all the back end part
 - Review part of the Back and Front end